Vilcek-Introduction-to-Programming/git-github-fundamentals-kshiman98/README.md

 * Describe one of the ways that Wilson et. al. suggest is a good practice for computational reproducibility and how a tool like R and/or GitHub can be used.
 **Collaboration is a vital aspect of science.
-It is a good practice to prepare a readme file so that other people can understand your project.
+It is good practice to prepare a readme file so that other people can understand your project.
 The readme should contain the title of the project, a brief description, and contact information.
 There should also be an explanation of how people can run cleaning or analysis tasks.
-There should also be a contributing file that describes how people can continue the project and how to use it properly.
-Within R, you can write comments explaing the purpose of each section of code.
+A contributing file should be created so that people know how they can continue the project and how to use the code properly.
+Within R, you can write code and write comments so that people know the purpose of each section of code.
+Within these comments, you can describe tasks that need to be finished.
+GitHub is a useful tool for storing and sharing R code with collaborators.
+GitHub also offers version control, which helps keep track of source code history.

 * Save the file, commit the changes, and push the homework to the GitHub repository for the homework.